-Finding the best horse feed for the best value means looking past price per bag and calculating the actual cost per day to feed.
+Finding the best horse feed value means looking past price per bag and calculating the actual cost per day to feed.
 Divide the price per bag by 50 pounds to determine price per pound.
 Then, multiply the price per pound by the pounds fed per day.
-Horse owners are often surprised to find the cheapest horse feed by the bag may be more expensive per day, because it may need to be fed at a larger amount per day or require added expensive supplements to meet nutrient requirements or performance goals.
+Horse owners are often surprised to find the cheapest horse feed by the bag may be more expensive per day, because cheaper feeds often must be fed at a higher rate per day and/or require added supplements to meet minimum daily nutrient requirements or

 Most people are not very accurate when estimating amounts of hay and grain being fed.
-For example, a 3-pound coffee can hold 3 pounds of coffee, but it will hold 4 pounds of Purina® Impact® Professional Performance horse feed.
-The weight of oats can vary quite a bit depending on the quality of the oats and whether they’re crimped or whole, ranging from 2.5 to 4.25 pounds per 3-pound coffee can.
+For example, a 3-pound coffee can hold 3 pounds of coffee, but it will hold 4 pounds of Purina (R) Strategy (R) Healthy Edge (R) Performance horse feed.
 We all know the weight of hay bales can vary significantly, so choices based on the cost per bale can be deceiving if the bales are lighter.
-Weighing your feed and your hay measures how much you’re feeding and lets you calculate exactly how much you’re spending to feed your horses.
+Weighing your feed and your hay measures how much you’re actually feeding and lets you calculate exactly how much you’re spending per day to feed your horses.

 The cost of owning horses has certainly gone up over the last few years, and there doesn’t appear to be a change in that trend in the forecast.
 However, using a scale and a calculator to do a little figuring can reveal possible ways to save money without compromising the health and well-being of your horses.